WatchItDev/watchit-app/faq.md

 To avoid copyright infringement You can only search for movies that are available for the public domain. we hope in the future we can work with partners to bring you a more up to date database of movie. so please be patience this is just the begining.

-<span style="font-size:10px; font-style:italic;">we are going to be updating this file to answer the most common questions and also to explain a little bit more about how to app works.</span>
+*we are going to be updating this file to answer the most common questions and also to explain a little bit more about how to app works.*